google/fonts/tools/encodings/README.md

           abrevedotbelow.sc
 ```

-## <a name="header"></a> Header (proposal)
+## <a name="header"></a> Header

-To make the Namelist format more self contained I suggest a file header.
+The header was created to make the Namelist format more self contained.

 The Namelist header is made of all consecutive comment lines at the beginning of the file.
 The first non-comment line ends the header.

 Specially crafted comment lines, "header data", define the meta data of the file.
 Other comments are just that, comments.

-A header data line begins with "#$" then is followed by a keyword and then followed by the arguments for the keyword.
+A header data line begins with `#$` then is followed by a keyword and then followed by the arguments for the keyword.

 The keyword is separated from its arguments by one or more space characters.

-The keywords, the semantics of a keyword and the syntax of the arguments of a keyword should be documented here.
+The keywords, the semantics of a keyword and the syntax of its arguments should be documented here.

 Format for header data: